Teen charged with going out to meet others during Covid-19 circuit breaker, phase 1 of reopening

-SINGAPORE - A 19-year-old Singaporean who allegedly went drinking during the circuit breaker was charged on Wednesday (May 19).
+SINGAPORE - A 19-year-old Singaporean who allegedly went drinking during the Covid-19 circuit breaker last year was charged on Wednesday (May 19).

-He is also said to have celebrated a birthday and met a friend to play an online game during phase 1 of the reopening last year.
+He is also said to have celebrated a birthday and met a friend to play an online game during phase one of Singapore's reopening.

 Dave Darren Savuryrajoo faces five charges of flouting Covid-19 measures.